Smarck Michel: Early life

 Michel was born in St. Marc to a military family and completed his post-secondary studies (business administration) in the United States.

 Prior to politics Michel was a businessman running a grocery store and ran his family bakery.

 Political career

 His political career began as Minister of Commerce and ended after his Prime Ministership.

 Personal life

 Married to wife Victoire Marie-Rose Sterlin, with whom he had a son Kenneth and daughters Patricia and Marjorie Michel.

 His daughter Marjorie Michel moved to Canada, where she worked for an unofficial ad hoc advocacy organization in the Quebec area.
 In 2025, she was named the Liberal Party candidate for Papineau and she was elected in the 2025 Canadian federal election.
 Following her election to Parliament, in May 2025 Prime Minister of Canada Mark Carney appointed Marjorie as Minister of Health during a Cabinet re-shuffle.

-Michel died near Port-au-Prince from brain tumour at age 75 after the 2010 Haiti earthquake.
+Michel died near Port-au-Prince from brain tumour at age 75.